-David Birch is Professor of Photophysics and Head of Biomolecular and Chemical Physics and the Photophysics Group.
+David Birch is Professor of Photophysics and Head of the Photophysics Group.
 His present research interests include fluorescence studies of molecular dynamics and structure down to the single molecule level, nanoparticle metrology, fibril formation and metabolic sensing.
 He is co-founder of the University’s Centre for Molecular Nanometrology and Femtosecond Research Centre (FRC) and has published over 200 journal papers, mainly on photophysics and fluorescence lifetimes.
 He was principal investigator in the recent £5M EPSRC Science and Innovation award “Nanometrology for Molecular Science, Medicine and Manufacture.”

 David was appointed Head of Department in 2004, serving two terms until stepping down in 2010 having led the Department into surplus with the strongest budgetary position in the Faculty of Science.
 During this period David represented the University on the Executive Committee of the The Scottish Universities Physics Alliance (SUPA) from SUPA’s inception and played a key role in helping to attract £48m second round SFC funding to SUPA.
 David’s term as HoD included a period building up to and including 2.5 years of the Government-led REF 2014 assessment from which the Times Higher Education ranked Strathclyde as number one in the UK for Physics research.

 David spent his childhood in the Lancashire village of Burscough and then went on to study physics at the Schuster Laboratories of the University of Manchester where he obtained his PhD in molecular photophysics.
 After holding a lectureship appointment in the Physics Department at Manchester he moved into industry working on high-resolution organic mass spectrometry with VG Micromass Ltd. He subsequently moved to Strathclyde and was appointed to a Chair in 1993.